Lacks a medical marijuana, decriminalization, and legalization law.

 Idaho: the most anti-cannabis state?

-While most states progress on cannabis, the Idaho Legislature is making their state’s cannabis laws even more draconian — and is trying to prevent the people from taking cannabis policy reform into their own hands.
-On March 17, 2025, the Idaho House of Representatives and Senate, in lopsided votes, passed a resolution (HJR004) to ensure voters in Idaho will never be able to vote on marijuana via ballot initiative.
-In November 2026, Idahoans will vote on their midterm ballot on a state constitutional amendment providing:
+While most states progress on cannabis, the Idaho Legislature has been making their state’s cannabis laws even more draconian — and is trying to prevent the people from taking cannabis policy reform into their own hands.
+On March 17, 2025, the Idaho House of Representatives and Senate, in lopsided votes, passed a resolution (HJR004) to ban voters in Idaho from voting on relaxing cannabis and other drug laws via ballot initiatives.
+In November 2026, Idahoans will vote on a state constitutional amendment providing:

 "Shall Section 26, Article III of the Constitution of the State of Idaho 26 be amended to provide that only the Idaho Legislature shall have power and authority to legalize the growing, producing, manufacturing, transporting, selling, delivering, dispensing, administering, prescribing, distributing, possessing, or using of marijuana, narcotics, or other psychoactive substances?"